 2017 was a year filled that filled me with mixed feelings.
 For every drama that I loved there seemed to be 2 other dramas that I disliked.
-It took me weeks and many attempts to finish a lot of shows that where released this year.
+It took me weeks and many attempts to finish a lot of shows that were released this year.
 Many shows were just plain boring and I couldn’t help noticing kept noticing that many shows shared similar plot lines.
 The earlier part of 2017 was filled with many excellent shows but once summer came the quality of the shows just seemed to go down.
 With all the dramas that were released in 2017 I thought I would help you out and tell you what shows you can’t miss, and what shows are worth skipping.
-Of course everything I say is my own opinion and not everyone will agree with me.
-Hopefully you’ll be able to find a few new shows to watch or save time by skipping over others.
+Of course, everything I say is my own opinion and not everyone will agree with me.
+Hopefully, you’ll be able to find a few new shows to watch or save time by skipping over others.

 Can’t Miss: Hit The Top